EduardoAPDias/Build-JARVIS-AI-Assistant-Python/README.md

 * Introduction to AI assistants
 * Setting up your development environment
-* Basics and some Intermediate Concepts of Machine Learning and Artificial Intelligence
 * Natural language processing
 * Automate tasks
 * Integrating with external APIs